Barbecued Lobster with Sea Vegetable and Potato Salad

 For the barbecued lobster, bring a large pan of water to the boil (make sure that the lobster fits in the pan before you start!).
 Once the water is boiling rapidly, place the lobster in and cover the pan with a lid.
 Cook for 4 minutes, then remove the lobster, remove the tail from the body (I wear thick rubber gloves to protect my hands) and return the claws to the boiling water for a further 3 minutes.
 Cool both the tail and the claws in iced water.

 Prepare the tail: crush the shell with your hands – this will make serving easy and ensure that the smoke penetrates the tail.
-Brush the tail with some of the oil, then place it on one of the soaked cedar wood sheets, together with about two-thirds of the fresh herb sprigs.
+Brush the tail with some of the oil, then place it on 1 of the drained soaked cedar wood sheets, together with about two-thirds of the fresh herb sprigs.
 Wrap the cedar wood around the lobster and herbs and secure with kitchen string.

 Prepare the claws: use a small light hammer to remove the shell from the claw meat.
-Glaze the meat with the remaining oil, place the asparagus and the remaining herbs on a second soaked cedar wood sheet with the lobster meat, then wrap the mixture up in the cedar wood and secure with kitchen string.
+Glaze the meat with the remaining oil, place the asparagus and the remaining herbs on the second soaked cedar wood sheet with the lobster meat, then wrap the mixture up in the cedar wood and secure with kitchen string.

 Cook the parcels over a mild/low heat on the barbecue for about 10–12 minutes.
 I like to cook them on the cooler parts of the barbecue so that the soaked wood does not dry out too quickly nor burn too fast (if you are using a barbecue with a lid, then use the lid to encourage the smoking).